timmackinnon/ansible-basics/03-Multiple-Hosts/README.md

-# Multiple Host Playbook Example
+# Multiple Hosts Playbook Example
 This is a simple playbook example for configuring and starting an `nginx` web server using Ansible on 3 hosts

 ## Set up a virtualenv and install ansible